-This will open Create Workflow window as shown below.
+It opens the Create Workflow window.
 Please provide the unique name (wf_EventWait) and leave the default settings.

 Once we created the workflow, our next step is to create a session task for our mapping.

 Please provide a unique name for this session.
 Here, we are naming it as s_EventWait.
-Once you click on the Create button, a new window called Mappings will be opened.
-Here you have to select the mapping that you want to associate with this session i.e., m_EventWait.
+Once you click on the Create button, a new window called Mappings will open.
+Select the Mapping that you want to associate with this session, i.e., m_EventWait.

 Within the mappings tab, we have to configure the Source and Target Connections.
 First, let us configure the Source connection by clicking on the SQ_Employee present in the Sources folder.

-- Source File directory: Informatica will use the default directory but you can change the directory by giving the full path.
+- Source File directory: It will use the default directory, but you can change the directory by giving the full path.
 For example, D:\File Examples\

 Now we have to configure the Target connection.
-So, first select the EmployeeFile present in the Target folder.
-Next, within the Connections, click on the Arrow button beside the Relational type, and select Informatica Target
+So, first, select the EmployeeFile present in the Target folder.
+Next, within the Connections, click on the Arrow button beside the Relational type, and choose target

-In order to create an Event Wait Task, Please navigate to Tasks Menu and select the Create option as shown below.
+To create an Event Wait Task, Please navigate to Tasks Menu and select the Create option.

-Once you select the Create option, a new window called Create Task will be opened as we shown below.
+Once you select the Create option, a new window called Create Task will open.

 Double click on the Event Wait task will open the following window.
 Within the General Tab, we can rename the Event Wait Task to a more meaningful name.
 Please do not forget to provide a valid description of the Task.

-Within the Events tab we have two options:
+Within the Informatica Event Wait Task Events tab, we have two options: